CLI Reference

 cliq builder generate

 Section titled “cliq builder generate”Generate a complete team from a natural language description.
 Exactly one input source is required.
-Destination follows the same scope resolution as team new — bare names go to @local/, scoped names resolve to ~/.cliqrc/teams/@scope/.
+Files are written directly into the target directory (current directory by default, or [path] if specified).

 cliq builder generate -f <file> [path] [options]cliq builder generate -m <text> [path] [options]cliq builder generate --stdin [path] [options]| Input (exactly one required) | Description |